I am a space physicist and I specialize in the study of the upper

 ionosphere.

-is using incoherent scatter radars to characterize ion temperature
+scatter radars to characterize ion temperature anisotropy.

-using incoherent scatter radars to characterize plasma signatures
+radars to characterize plasma signatures associated with

 STEVE events, and